FactoryTalk-Optix/.github/profile/README.md

 This organization contains a set of repositories that can be used as PoC, training or demonstrations.
 These repositories have been created by our most talented technicians to show the endless capabilities of [FactoryTalk® Optix™](http://www.factorytalkoptix.com/), feel free to clone these repositories in [FactoryTalk® Optix™](http://www.factorytalkoptix.com/) IDE and test them!

+# FactoryTalk® Optix™ IDE version

+Sample projects are typically developed on the latest available stable release unless specific version is set in the README file

 ## How to clone the repositories

 1. Click on the green `CODE` button in the top right corner